docker/labs/beginner/chapters/webapps.md

 java                   7                   21f6ce84e43c        8 days ago          587.7 MB
 ```

-The above gives a list of images that I've pulled from the registry and the ones that I've created myself (we'll shortly see how).
-The list will most likely not correspond to the list of images that you have currently on your machine.
+Above is a list of images that I've pulled from the registry and those I've created myself (we'll shortly see how).
+You will have a different list of images on your machine.
 The `TAG` refers to a particular snapshot of the image and the `ID` is the corresponding unique identifier for that image.

 For simplicity, you can think of an image akin to a git repository - images can be [committed](https://docs.docker.com/engine/reference/commandline/commit/) with changes and have multiple versions.
 When you do not provide a specific version number, the client defaults to `latest`.